Knee Replacement Surgery

 Placing the Tibial Component (metal tray)

-The metal tray that holds the plastic spacer is attached to the end of the tibia.
+The metal tray that holds the plastic spacer is attached to the top end of the now cut tibia.
 The metal tray is either cemented into place, or held in place with screws if the component is the uncemented type.
 The screws hold the tray in place until the bone grows into the porous coating.
 The screws are left in the bone and are not removed.

 Placing the Patellar Component